Pizzosta/my-mern-app/Yet to implement.md

 * Store bid history in a separate collection for scalability.
 * **Bid Validation Enhancements** :
 * Add additional checks to ensure bids are valid (e.g., minimum bid increment).

+Create a Page to AddActive bids so a user can bid in many auction at a go

 THINGS TO FIX